tzeikob/eslint-config-aargh/readme.md

 ## How to install ##

 Our default export contains all of our ESLint rules, including ECMAScript 6+.
-It requires `eslint` along with the following eslint plugins,
+It requires the eslint package along with the following eslint plugins,

- * `eslint-plugin-import`,
+ * eslint-plugin-import,
- * `eslint-plugin-node`,
+ * eslint-plugin-node,
- * `eslint-plugin-promise`
+ * eslint-plugin-promise

 Install the correct versions of each package, which are listed by the following command.